 - Volunteer at least four hours per family per month, as well as support the class teacher by becoming a parent representative, contributing to class potlucks/events, attending class meetings, and/or assisting the class during field trips, special events, and performances. - Attend annual parent-teacher conferences, scheduled Student Success Team meetings, and All Community Group meetings. - Eliminate their child's contact with electronic media, such as television, videos, video games, computers, and movies during the school week. - Dress their child comfortably for the weather, suitably for active school life, and appropriately for the classroom. - Read and respond to all school-to-home communications promptly. - Notify the teachers if something is happening in their child's life that could affect the child's progress and/or participation in school. - Provide a regular time in a quiet, well-lit place for their children's homework and supervise completion of all assignments.
 Help their children meet their various responsibilities at school. - Encourage and support their children and demonstrate interest in their activities and education.
-Attend class plays, assemblies, festivals, and classroom parent evenings whenever possible. - ❖ Adhere to the OCS communication expectations as outlined in the OCS Communication Protocols.
+Attend class plays, assemblies, festivals, and classroom parent evenings whenever possible. - Adhere to the OCS communication expectations as outlined in the OCS Communication Protocols.

-Initial on each line: As a parent/guardian of student(s) at Ocean Charter School, I have fully read and understand the terms and policies of this Parent Handbook (Pages 1-123).
-I fully understand Agreement (Page : oly with the Neighborhood Street Safe ety and Traffic I fully understand and will comply with the Chaperone Agreement (Page 23-24) restriction of cell l phones and s ly with the media usage guidelines , smart watches on campus, the dreselines of Ocean Charter School (Page ss code Student(s) Na ame Grade(s) Parent/Guard ian #1 Signature Date Parent/Guardian #2 Signature Date
+Initial on each line:

+As a parent/guardian of student(s) at Ocean Charter School, I have fully read and understand the terms and policies of this Parent Handbook (Pages 1-123) .
+I fully understand and will comply with the Neighborhood Street Safety and Traffic Agreement (Pages 9-10).
+I fully understand and will comply with the Chaperone Agreement (Page 23-24).
+I fully understand and will comply with the media usage guidelines , including the restriction of cell phones and smart watches on campus, the dress code guidelines, and nutrition guidelines of Ocean Charter School (Page 24-28) .

+Student(s) Name Grade(s) Parent/Guardian #1 Signature Date Parent/Guardian #2 Signature Date